pedesen/plogx/README.md

 plogx
 =====

 plogx is a Flask webapp written in Python, which analyses, filters and visualizes nginx log items stored in a mongodb database.
+Please see my blog for a more detailed description: http://blog.pedesen.de/2014/09/15/analyze-and-visualize-nginx-log-data-with-parsible-and-plogx/

 ![plogx screenshot](http://www.pedesen.de/images/plogx_screenshot.png)